A new dimension for Grothendieck categories via the atom spectrum: Atom spectrum of a Grothendieck category

-One of our intentions of this paper is to study the Alexandroff topological spaces.
-It follows from [K2, Proposition 3.3] that for any commutative ring $A$, the topological space $\ASpec(\Mod A)$ is Alexandroff.
-In this section, we describe the atom spectrum of the quotient category $\cA/\cX$ of a Grothendieck category $\cA$ induced by a localizing subcategory $\cX$ of $\cA$.
-We first recall some basic definitions.
+\begin{Definition} A topological space $X$ is said to be {\it Alexandrov} if the intersection of any family of open subsets of $X$ is open. \end{Definition}

-\begin{Definition} A full subcategory $\cX$ of an abelian category $\cA$ is called {\it Serre} if for any exact sequence $0\To M\To N\To K\To 0$ of $\cA$, the object $N$ belongs to $\cX$ if and only if $M$ and $K$ belong to $\cX$. \end{Definition} \begin{Definition} For a Serre subcategory $\cX$ of $\cA$, we define the {\it quotient category} $\cA/\cX$ in which the objects are those of $\cA$ and for objects $M$ and $N$ of $\cA$, we have
+\begin{Definition} A full subcategory $\cX$ of an abelian category $\cA$ is said to be {\it Serre} if for any exact sequence $0\To M\To N\To K\To 0$ in $\cA$, the object $N$ belongs to $\cX$ if and only if $M$ and $K$ belong to $\cX$.
+A Serre subcategory $\cX$ of $\cA$ is said to be {\it localizing} if the canonical functor $F:\cA\To\cA/\cX$ has a right adjoint functor $G:\cA/\cX\To \cA$. \end{Definition}